One symptom of generalized anxiety disorder is an inability to sleep because of worrying about everyday things.

 Symptoms of GAD

-An imbalance of naturally occurring brain chemicals, such as serotonin, dopamine and norepinephrine, are often seen in people with GAD and could be an indicator of a propensity to develop the disorder.
+An imbalance of naturally occurring brain chemicals — such as serotonin, dopamine and norepinephrine — is often seen in people with GAD and could be an indicator of a propensity to develop the disorder, according to the Mayo Clinic.
 An imbalance of these chemicals, called neurotransmitters, can impact emotional stability and mental well-being.
-[Related: Nervous System: Facts, Function & Diseases]

 Connection to addiction

-Anti-anxiety medications and antidepressants are the two most common types of medications used to treat GAD.
+The NIMH noted that anti-anxiety medications and antidepressants are the two most common types of medications used to treat GAD.